OmBiradar/rust_with_wasm_project/README.md

 This is just a simple project which uses a Rust function which is called through JavaScript!
 Made possible by the incredible WASM support!!!

+## Explaination

+We first write a function in the `/src/lib.rs` file.
+Using the wasm library for rust, we declare the `greet` function as a function which is to be exported and used in JavaScript.

+Then we build the rust program.
+Sequently we also build the wrapper for the rust program to be used in JavaScript.

+We use the functions of the rust program in our JavaScript in `index.html` file through the wrapper we just made.

+The website created just says 2 lines, the first one is "WebAssembly with Rust" which is a h1 tag hardcoded into the html file, which the other sentence is the output from the Rust program!

+So basically we just integrated Rust programs in JavaScript through WASM!

 ## Steps to get it working

 Add a web-assembly target in your local rust compiler